Okefenokee National Wildlife Refuge: Chesser Island

 In the late 19th century, W.T.
 Chesser and his family settled a small island on the eastern edge of the Okefenokee Swamp.
-He settled on a 592‑acre (2.4 km^{2}) island, now known as Chesser Island.
+He settled on a 592 acre island, now known as Chesser Island.
 The Chesser homestead still stands on the island.
 The last of the Chessers left the island in 1958, but many members of the Chesser family remain in the local area.

 Fishing

-Lakes and slow-flowing water trails, called "runs," cover much of the Okefenokee.
+Lakes and slow-flowing water trails, called "runs", cover much of the Okefenokee.
 More than 60 lakes dot the refuge, with depths ranging from a few feet to 15 ft.
-The largest, Billy's Lake, is 3½ miles long and 100 to 250 yd wide.
+The largest, Billy's Lake, is 3.5 mi long and 100 to 250 yd wide.
 Fishing is permitted year round in accordance with Georgia State fishing laws.
 Using live bait fish or trot lines is prohibited.

 Canoeing and boating

 There are 121 mi of trails in the swamp, of which 70 are open to day-use motorboat 10 hp and under.
 Seven overnight shelters are available in the swamp's interior.

-The refuge has six different boating trails (Red, Green, Blue, Purple, Orange, and Brown) giving users a choice of twelve different overnight canoe trips.
+The refuge has six boating trails (Red, Green, Blue, Purple, Orange, and Brown) giving users a choice of twelve different overnight canoe trips.